egezamb/git-cicd-project/README.md

-# Git and CI/CD Project
+# Git and CI/CD Project - Advanced Implementation

 This project demonstrates Git version control and CI/CD pipeline implementation.
 It includes examples of: